pavelo8501/FXCalculator/frontend/FXCalculatorAdmin/README.md

 OR

-run adminBuildAndCopy.sh script found in the root directory  to build the project and copy the generated files to the Spring Boot project.
+run install.bat script found in the root directory of the repository to build the project and copy the generated files to the Spring Boot project.